 How To Have a Hydrating Facial At Home

-It’s a legendary cleansing oil for face, highly praised in skincare communities and it’s just insanely good!
+P. S. If you have never tried a cleansing oil, it may be hard to find the best one for your skin.
+I personally love the DHC Deep Cleansing Oil!
+It’s a legendary cleansing oil for the face, highly praised in skincare communities and it’s just really good at removing impurities from your skin!
 They say that 1 bottle of this oil is bought every 10 seconds worldwide – that’s pretty impressive as well.

 Focus on the nose and chin while exfoliating and use a gentle circular motion.

 A good steaming session in your hydrating facial will help to soften the skin and open up the pores.
 This, in turn, helps to reduce blackheads and prepare your skin for hydrating treatments.

 - Position your face approx. 10 inches above the bowl.

 - Cover your head with a towel.